 Received month day, year; In final form month day, year; Published January 2014

 Copyright: © 2014IMEKO.
-This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited
+This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Funding: This work was supported by the project manufacturing education and training governance model for Industry 4.0 in the Adriatic-Ionian area – Future 4.0 Adriatic-Ionian Programme Interreg V-B Transnational 2014-2020.